Zaki-1052/AO3-History-Exporter/README.md

    - Navigate to `about:debugging#/runtime/this-firefox`
    - Click "Load Temporary Add-on"
    - Select any file in the repository folder (usually manifest.json)

-4. **For Edge:**
-   - Navigate to `edge://extensions/`
-   - Enable "Developer mode" (toggle in left sidebar)
-   - Click "Load unpacked"
-   - Select the folder containing this repository

 ### Method 2: Tampermonkey Script